linode/docs/docs/guides/development/javascript/getting-started-ember/index.md

         npm install -g ember-cli

 This gives you the `ember` command-line command.
 The rest of this guide uses that tool for setting up Ember projects.
-But the tool can even be used for conveniently creating the files for new components and services on your project.
+But the tool can even be used for conveniently creating files for new components and services on your project.

 ## Getting Started with Ember

-Once you have the Ember CLI, the process for creating a new Ember project is straightforward.
+Once you have the Ember CLI, the process of creating a new Ember project is straightforward.
 Follow along through this next section to create a new Ember project and run the default base application.

-Later, the tutorial builds on this base project to create a full and custom application.
+Later, the guide builds on this base project to create a full and custom application.

-### Creating an Ember Base Project
+### Create an Ember Base Project

 The Ember CLI provides a command for creating a new Ember project.
-For this tutorial, the project is named `example-app`.
+For this guide, the project is named `example-app`.
 The following Ember CLI command creates a new project with that name, resulting in an `example-app` directory within the current directory.

     ember new example-app